aidenjcheng/hackpad/README.md

 - 4 Switches all with macros (vscode shortcuts mainly)
 - 2 LEDs
-- Volume knob that controls volume (i think)
+- Volume knob that controls volume

 ## CAD